valariembithe/GitSphere/README.md

 ## Installation

-To use Gitsphere, there are `commands` that are key and need to be used to experience the amazing of this application.
+To use Gitsphere, there are `commands` that are key and need to be used to experience the amazing features of this application.
 1. Open a browser, and type the URL for this application in the search button and press **Enter**.
 2. This will prompt the application to navigate to the **home** page, route '/'
   - This page return a welcome message